K-Veschgini/jsonjet/docs/jet/statements/delete-stream.md

 ## Behavior

-- Removes the stream and all associated metadata
+- Removes stream and associated metadata
-- Stops all flows that are reading from the stream
+- Terminates flows reading from the stream
-- Removes all subscriptions to the stream
+- Cancels all active subscriptions
-- Any data currently in the stream is lost
-- Operation is irreversible

-## Use Cases

-### Cleanup
-Remove streams that are no longer needed.

-### Testing
-Clean up test streams after testing.

-### Resource Management
-Free up system resources by removing unused streams.

-### Maintenance
-Remove streams during system maintenance.
+- Discards any buffered data
+- Cannot be reversed

 ## Related Statements